gbagan/gmark/README.md

 In the rest of the readme, suppose that we are in demo/scripts.

-**To generate an entire workflow, use the prepared script play.sh:**
+**To generate an entire workload, use the prepared script play.sh:**

     ./play.sh